 For a time largely spent alone, the pandemic year has prompted a lot of conversation about clothes.
 When lockdowns began, it seemed like every news publication ran a nearly identical roundup of advice from work-from-home veterans, who often suggested getting dressed in normal work wear every morning.
 That didn’t really last—a few months into the pandemic, people started recommending lists of luxury sweatshirts, daytime pajamas, and less restrictive bras.
 Now that vaccine distribution is ramping up, talk has turned to the expiring era of round-the-clock sweatpants, and let’s just say—I will scream into a pile of French terry if I have to hear another joke about the painful transition back to “hard pants.”

 But I will admit: I want to know which of those much-maligned hard garments we will choose when we revisit our wardrobes or buy something new for summer.
-Will our shut-in year accelerate the turn away from formalwear and toward athleisure, or will our structure-starved bodies crave seams, buttons, zippers, and textiles that do better in a closet than a gym bag would?
+Will our shut-in year accelerate the turn away from formalwear and toward athleisure, or will our structure-starved bodies crave seams, buttons, zippers, and textiles that do better in a closet than in a gym bag?
 Will we relish in adornment and body-baring frivolity, prancing out of our cocoons in a sensual spectacle?
 Or will we hide in the baggy T-shirts and shapeless dresses that were everywhere when last we gathered?
 “The biggest mistake any brand or retailer can make is to assume that they know what customer product priorities will be when they come out of this period,” a VP at a trend-forecasting company told Harper’s Bazaar of the near future in fashion.
 Fair enough.
 But that brings me to perhaps my most important question—what in the heck is going on with jeans right now?

 In previous years, denim trends always seemed to coalesce into a single, if expansive, theme.
 The broad thrust of it was legible even to those who didn’t read fashion blogs or frequent particularly stylish hangouts.
 When I was a tween, flares and bell-bottoms were big, so much so—and so exclusively—that I couldn’t even bring myself to imagine wiggling my feet through impossibly tiny ankle holes.
 I remember enduring a physical wave of humiliation when my mom wore what we then called “tapered” jeans to a school function against my wishes.
 While I was in college, skinny jeans began to supplant flares; by the time I hit my early 20s, the shift was complete, so much that I shuddered at the memory of loose denim flapping around my ankles.
 So-called boyfriend jeans have always been around, as have niche subcultural offerings like raver pants.
 But the general drift of on-trend denim silhouettes was always clear.